Foreign Residency VS Second Passport

 The bottom line is that there are two ways to get a second passport.
-You can buy one from Dominica, St. Lucia, Malta, and others or you can earn one through a foreign residency program.
-You can pay with cash or with time and effort.
+You can either buy one from Dominica, St. Lucia, Malta, and others, or you can earn one through a foreign residency program.
+You can choose to pay with cash or with time.

 Here is probably the most extensive ebook on Everything You Ever Wanted To Know About Eliminating Your Taxes, Protecting Your Assets And Regaining Privacy Over Your Life And Investments.
 It is called The Ultimate Guide To Going Offshore.